lwd12/lwd12/README.md

-I hope for the day when my development skills become perfect.✨
+I hope for the day when my development skills become perfect.✨✨